Crowder College: Longwell Museum

 The Longwell Museum, located in the Crowder College Elsie Plaster Community Center, has many displays and artifacts from the Fort Crowder days, when over 50,000 soldiers were stationed there.
 The museum also holds artwork by artists associated with Neosho, including Thomas Hart Benton and James Duard Marshall.
 In 1989, the Longwell Museum hosted the "Benton and Friends" exhibition in honor of the centennial of Thomas Hart Benton's birth.
 That exhibition brought together more than 80 works by Benton, John Steuart Curry, James Duard Marshall, Charles Banks Wilson, and Grant Wood.

-Recognition
+Solar team

 Crowder's solar team designed and built the first solar powered vehicle to successfully complete a coast to coast journey across the United States in 1984.
 Since then Crowder has continued to distinguish itself in world and national solar energy competitions, most recently the Solar Decathlon in Washington, D.C., where the solar house entry from Crowder was selected as the "People's Choice" and placed 6th overall in the competition.
 Crowder was the only community college in the competition.
-This award-winning house is now located on the Crowder campus.
-The Crowder campus includes a wind powered turbine supplying energy to the MARET (Missouri Alternative & Renewable Energy Technology) Center.
+This house is located on the Crowder campus.
+The Crowder campus also includes a wind powered turbine supplying energy to the MARET (Missouri Alternative & Renewable Energy Technology) Center.